 That said, here’s my step-by-step, 2-week relaunch process.

 Disclosure: This post may have affiliate links.
 Read my full disclosure policy here.

 Day 1: Moving Into the New Space

-I feel so strongly about this because I can attest to how important it is that your blog is hosted on a fast loading, high performing, and secured webspace.
+I feel so strongly about this because I can attest to how important it is that your blog is hosted on a fast-loading, high-performing, and secured webspace.
 It makes a lot of difference to your creativity, your website’s performance, and your time management too.
-There’s more to blogging that you want to spend your hours on, and server problems are unnecessary baggage you don’t want to be carrying around.
+There’s more to blogging than you want to spend your hours on, and server problems are unnecessary baggage you don’t want to be carrying around.

-If you’re having issues with your web host right now, I highly recommend you move to Siteground.
+If you’re having issues with your web host right now, I highly recommend you move to Dreamhost.

-Or, even if you’re not having problems with your web host (in case you’ve practically abandoned your old blog anyway), I suggest you start clean with Siteground too.
+Or, even if you’re not having problems with your web host (in case you’ve practically abandoned your old blog anyway), I suggest you start clean with Dreamhost too.